 |Above, Neal Adams and yours truly at the 2012 Comikaze Expo in Los Angeles.|

-I got to meet Adams at the 2012 Comikaze Expo at the Los Angeles Convention Center.
-I was there as a panelist on Godzilla.
+I was privileged to meet Neal Adams at the 2012 Comikaze Expo at the Los Angeles Convention Center.

 I heard he was in ill health in recent months, but this was totally unexpected, at least to me.
 This is a big loss for comic book fans.

 My sincerest condolences to his family and friends.